-Many passengers unfamiliar with Cambodian bus travel become unspooled by what to do at the reservation’s desk: know your place inside the bus.
+Many passengers unfamiliar with Cambodian bus travel become unspooled at the start with what to do at the reservation desk: know your place inside the bus.
 An important part of travelling by bus is choosing the right seat.
 This is where booking a seat in advance comes in handy.
 You might be lucky and get a good seat on the day, but unlikely.

 Plan for the time of day and how long you will travel.
 If your seat winds up in the blazing sunlight, then the journey could be like sitting in a microwave oven.

 So, you need to know where the sun will be during your journey and plan your seat for the opposite side of the bus.
 The Cambodians are right onto this, so when you make a booking look at the reservation sheet behind the counter.
 The side that is quickly filling up with these wily passengers will be Cambodians, and that is the side of the bus you want to be on.